What is asset protection? Can I protect my property from the nursing home?

 - To protect an asset, you must give up your access to it permanently and irrevocably.
 You cannot use a protected asset for your own support or general welfare.

 - When you protect assets, you are relying on Medicaid to pay for any long-term care those assets would have paid for.
 This might limit your care options, complicate your care, and impose extra work on your family.
-If you have long-term care insurance, you probably do not need to worry about asset protection.
+If you have long-term care insurance, you have less of a need for asset protection.

-- Asset protection is best done at least 5 years before needing long-term care (it’s possible to do it last-minute, but costly).
+- Asset protection is best done at least 5 years before needing long-term care (it’s possible to do it last-minute, but costlier).

 - The law can change everything very suddenly.
 It has in the past.
 Keeping your asset protection plan up to date is essential.